-Once upon a time I lived and worked in Jordan, and during that time I was able to explore a lot of the country.
+Once upon a time I lived and worked in Jordan.
+During that time I was able to explore a lot of the country.
 And let me tell you, Jordan is INCREDIBLE!
-While there are so many beautiful places to visit throughout the country, here are some of my favorite spots for two weeks in Jordan + some tips for getting around.
+There are so many beautiful places to visit throughout the country.
+Here are some of my favorite spots for two weeks in Jordan + some tips for getting around.

 Arriving in Jordan

 Most flights from Europe to Amman arrive in the middle of the night.
 The airport is still very much alive at 2 am and you will be able to easily find transportation into the city at any hour.
 For the majority of passports, you can get your visa on arrival.
 It’s around 40 JD ($56) and lasts 1 month.
 There is a spot to change money before customs, so don’t worry if you don’t have any JD when you arrive!

 Once you are through customs, you can catch the express bus (runs every 30 mins from 6:30 am – midnight) into Amman for about 3.50 JD ($5), but this will leave you at a central bus station from where you will still have to navigate to your hotel.
 I’d recommend taking a taxi from the airport straight to your hotel – DO NOT pay more than 20-25 JD, as the prices are fixed by law.

 Tip: If you will be visiting several sites while you are in Jordan, I would recommend getting the Jordan Pass before you start your trip.
 You can get the pass online and it costs between $99-113, which covers the cost of your visa, and entry into petra (which is 50 JD on its own) and other places around the country.
 Whenever someone came to visit me I always encouraged them to get this, and it was more than worth it.